Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Predictions

 The numerical proportionality factor depends on details of droplet shape and fluid flow, and has a logarithmic dependence on droplet volume compared to a length scale that arises from cutting off the flow singularity at the contact line.

 The second dissipation mechanisms is friction at the contact line, which is controlled by a coefficient $\zeta$ with units of viscosity.
-Per Ref.~\cite{de_ruijter_droplet_1999} it is defined such that the total dissipation rate is
+Per Ref.~\onlinecite{de_ruijter_droplet_1999} it is defined such that the total dissipation rate is

 Note that Eqs.~(\ref{eq_Peta}-\ref{eq_Pzeta}) justify our definition of the Contact number as $\mathrm{Co} = P_\zeta/P_\eta = \zeta V/(\eta r^3)$.

 Equating total dissipation rate $P_\eta+P_\zeta$ to either $P_\gamma$ or $P_g$ gives two equations of motion, respectively: